Want a supercar with the Audi premium badge? The R8 Coupe could be the car for you. Decide for yourself with our review.

 Practicality may not be the R8 Coupe’s strong suit, but the accomplished two-seater does what it says on the tin - which is just about all you could fit in the miniscule front boot.

 If you’re expecting decent fuel economy and low CO2 emissions, keep walking.
-Supercars are not renowned for their stamina, and although it's not one of the most economical cars around, Audi’s innovative Cylinder-On-Demand (COD) system can deactivate one of the two cylinder banks to ensure things aren’t as bad as they could be.
+Supercars are not renowned for their stamina, and although it's definitely not one of the most economical cars around, Audi’s innovative Cylinder-On-Demand (COD) system can deactivate one of the two cylinder banks to ensure things aren’t as bad as they could be.

-All in all, the Audi R8 Coupe is an exhilirating driving experience that’s comfortable enough to use everyday and on long journeys.
+All in all, the Audi R8 Coupe is an exhilarating driving experience that’s comfortable enough to use everyday and on long journeys.
 Sure enough, it might not match the exclusivity of some it’s premium rivals, but it sure as hell will be able to keep up with them!